How to Make a Picture Frame: Rabbet Joint + Sizing Guide

 What Tools Are Needed For Making A Picture Frame?

-You’ll need a miter saw, clamps, wood glue, and sandpaper.
+You’ll need a miter saw, clamps, wood glue, and sandpaper, plus a router or table saw to cut the rabbet.
 A drill can be useful for adding hardware.
-Additionally, a measuring tape ensures precise cuts.
-These tools will help you create a sturdy and visually appealing frame.
+A measuring tape and square ensure precise cuts.

 How Can I Decorate My Picture Frame?